ESodja/AOU_R/docs/R_basics.md

 boxplot(value ~ category, data=box_df, col=c('red', 'blue', 'orange'))
 ```

+## Reading Errors in R
+R errors can be tricky to read and are not always helpful.
+As R reads your code, it is looking for specific events that force it to stop.
+Sometimes the event is due to an error in your code that is easy to point to directly, e.g. a missing parenthesis.
+In that case, somewhere in the error message there will be a line number that corresponds to which line in your script has the error.
+In other cases, the event that makes R stop originates several lines above the place in the script R is trying to execute.
+To track these errors down, it can be helpful to use `print()` statements to look at your variables (or look in the Environment tab in RStudio) or else enter the names of the variables into the Console to check that they look like they should.
+You can also type `traceback()` in the console after an error message pops up to get a more detailed description of the issue, but this is often a lot of text to sift through that is only marginally helpful.

 ## Things to keep in mind
-- If you need help with using a function, type `?help` in the terminal (or in RStudio, you can search for help in the 'help' tab)
+- If you need help with using a function, type `?help` in the terminal (or in RStudio, you can type`?help` in the console or just search for a given topic in the 'Help' tab)
-- There are many places online to get help, so if you're stuck don't be afraid to google your issue.
+- There are many places online to get help, so if you're stuck don't be afraid to Google your issue.
 Someone has likely already asked the question and found an answer.
 - The computer will always execute your commands **exactly**, even if there is a mistake in your code.
-Often this is a misplaced `)`, a single mis-typed letter, etc. RStudio has a feature that puts red 'X's in the margin to the left of your script as you're working on it, but it might not tell you what is actually wrong, just where in the code it has figured out that something is wrong.
+Often this is a misplaced `)`, a single mis-typed letter, etc.
 -

-## Reading Errors in R

-# RStudio
-## The interface

-## Installing and using packages